 Limited company contractors who want to provide a safety net for their loved ones in the event of their untimely death can take out a death-in-service insurance policy.
-This can be paid for by their limited company and, unlike products like ‘key-person insurance’, there is a policy that pays out to spouses and family members tax free in the event of a claim yet has no benefit in kind implications to the contractor.
+This can be paid for by their limited company and, unlike products like ‘key-person insurance’, there is a policy that pays out to spouses and family members tax-free in the event of a claim yet has no benefit in kind implications to the contractor.

-As long as the contractor is an employee of their limited company, the policy premiums are usually a tax-deductible expense for the business.
+If the contractor is an employee of their limited company, the policy premiums are usually a tax-deductible expense for the business.

 Contractors who want to provide security for loved ones in the event of an untimely death have often had to take out personal life assurance policies paid for out of their own net earnings.
 But death-in-service cover can be paid for by the company without benefit in kind costs and yet pays out to the family.